Public libraries play a key role in ensuring

 Learn about Ohio's Kindergarten Readiness Assessment, which replaced the KRA-L beginning with the 2014-15 school year.

-Ohio Public Libraries and Student Learning gets public librarians up to speed on Common Core/Ohio's New Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
+Ohio Public Libraries and Student Learning gets public librarians up to speed on Ohio's Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
 Learn about these initiatives and what your library can do to support students, parents, and teachers.